 Why should I believe this is the most powerful, stable, smooth riding, and reliable bicycle generator ever?

-Of all the current producers of bicycle generators, I’m the only one who is also a personal trainer and owner of a gym.
+Of all the current producers of bicycle generators, I’m the only one who was also a personal trainer and owner of a gym.
 In a gym, the equipment must be a great workout experience or it won’t get used.
 It also has to last a long, long time.
-I’ve made sure the parts in the UpCycle Eco-Charger will not break, fail, or fall apart after a short time.
+I’ve made sure the parts in our products will not break, fail, or fall apart after a short time.
 We’ve tested the UpCycle Eco-Charger at the gym, at outdoor music festivals, and with elite cyclists and it holds up great.
-The hub generator is designed to withstand outdoor use, the stand is made of solid steel, and the electronics are tested and easily replaceable.
+The hub generator is designed to withstand outdoor use, the stand is lightweight but stable, and the electronics are tested and easily replaceable.

 What is On-Grid or Grid Tied?

 When you are Grid-Tied with the UpCycle Eco-Charger, your energy helps power your building.
 This is the best, most efficient way to use the UpCycle Eco-Charger.
 Simply plug it into a standard wall outlet (115 or 220 volt).
 The Grid is the system of power plants and wires that carry electricity to cities and towns.
 Almost all buildings are grid-tied.
 The UpCycle Eco-Charger is just one of many power sources that can feed the grid.
 Other Grid Tied power sources are coal, hydro, wind, nuclear, and solar.